Nobel Prize controversies: 2016

 The 2016 prize awarded to Bob Dylan was controversial, since it marked the first time that a songwriter-musician had been awarded the prize.
 Many writers and commentators, mostly novelists, objected, feeling it cheapened the prize.
 Scottish novelist Irvine Welsh stated "I'm a Dylan fan, but this is an ill-conceived nostalgia award wrenched from the rancid prostates of senile, gibbering hippies", while Lebanese novelist Rabih Alameddine argued that "Bob Dylan winning a Nobel in Literature is like Mrs Fields being awarded 3 Michelin stars."
 However, others noted that poetry has long been recognized by the committee and speculated that the popularity of Dylan's work was the true motive behind those objecting.
 Songwriter Leonard Cohen said that awarding Dylan the prize was "like pinning a medal on Mount Everest for being the highest mountain".

 In a live webchat hosted by The Guardian, Norwegian writer Karl Ove Knausgård said that "I'm very divided.
 I love that the Nobel committee opens up for other kinds of literature – lyrics and so on.
 I think that's brilliant.
 But knowing that Dylan is the same generation as Thomas Pynchon, Philip Roth, Cormac McCarthy, makes it very difficult for me to accept it."

-2010

-The 2010 prize awarded to Peruvian writer Mario Vargas Llosa stirred controversy, mainly due to his right-wing political views.
-Vargas Llosa was even dubbed "king of controversies" for focusing more on politics than literature.

-2009

-The 2009 prize awarded to Herta Müller was criticized because many U.S. literary critics and professors had never heard of Müller before.
-This reignited criticism that the committee was too Eurocentric.

-2005

-The 2005 prize went to Harold Pinter, "who in his plays uncovers the precipice under everyday prattle and forces entry into oppression's closed rooms".
-The award was delayed for some days, apparently due to Knut Ahnlund's resignation.
-In turn, this renewed speculation about a "political element" existing in the Swedish Academy's awarding of the Prize.
-Although poor health prevented him from giving his controversial Nobel Lecture, "Art, Truth and Politics", in person, Pinter appeared on video, which was simultaneously transmitted on Britain's Channel Four.
-The issue of "political stance" was also raised in response to Orhan Pamuk and Doris Lessing, prizewinners in 2006 and 2007, respectively.

-2004

-The 2004 prize was awarded to Elfriede Jelinek.
-Academy member Knut Ahnlund, who had been inactive since 1996, resigned, alleging that selecting Jelinek had caused "irreparable damage" to the prize's reputation.

-1997

-The 1997 prize went to Italian actor-playwright Dario Fo who was initially considered "rather lightweight" by some critics, as he was seen primarily as a performer and had previously been censured by the Roman Catholic Church.
-Salman Rushdie and Arthur Miller had been favoured to receive the prize, but a committee member was later quoted as saying that they would have been "too predictable, too popular".
+An article in Slate magazine found multiple parts of Dylan's Nobel lecture that closely resembled the analysis of Moby-Dick on the study guide website SparkNotes.
+According to an Associated Press analysis, the two texts contained more than 20 "identical phrases and similar phrasing", but "no verbatim sentences".
+The New York Times wrote that plagiarism allegations were "nothing new" for Dylan, who had defended borrowing material as "a rich and enriching tradition" in folk music.